shierc/oTree/download.md

 to an easy-to-access location, because you will go here every time you want to run the oTree launcher.
 (In other words, you probably don't want to zip it in a temp folder or your downloads folder)
 - Open the terminal and run oTree.sh
+- Initial setup will take several minutes to download and setup.
+It may take 5-10 minutes.
+- When the app window launches, click the buttons to create a new deploy and  choose a location to store your project files.
+- Click runserver button
+- Initial setup will take several minutes to download and setup.
+It may take 5-10 minutes.
 - Note: the oTree launcher is not installed as an app in your Applications folder.
 To reopen the launcher, simply run oTree.sh again.

 ## After installing